nanoporetech/dorado/README.md

 unclassified.bam
 ```

+#### Demuxing mapped reads

+If the input data files containing mapping data, this information can be preserved in the output files.
+To do this, you must use the `--no-trim` option.
+Trimming the barcodes will invalidate any mapping information that may be contained in the input files, and therefore the application will exclude any mapping information if `--no-trim` is not specified.

+It is also possible to get the demux application to sort and index any output bam files that contain mapped reads.
+To enable this use the `--sort-bam` option.
+If you use this option then you must also use the `--no-trim option`, as trimming will prevent any mapping information from being included in the output files.
+Index files (.bai extension) will only be created for bam files that contain mapped reads and were sorted.
+Note that for large datasets sorting the output files may take a few minutes.

 #### Using a sample sheet

 Dorado is able to use a sample sheet to restrict the barcode classifications to only those present, and to apply aliases to the detected classifications.
 This is enabled by passing the path to a sample sheet to the `--sample-sheet` argument when using the `basecaller` or `demux` commands.
 See [here](documentation/SampleSheets.md) for more information.